The Admission Commission will analyze case by case the eligibility of ECTS credits obtained abroad.

 In conformity with EPFL requirements, such diplomas are well received, but not compulsory.

 References are required only for candidates external to UNIL-HEC or EPFL.
-Candidates from UNIL-HEC should send an email to email@example.com asking for the validation of their application without the reference letters.
+Candidates who obtained a Bachelor from UNIL-HEC should send an email to firstname.lastname@example.org asking for the validation of their application without the reference letters.

 EPFL and UNIL-HEC graduates do not pay any application fee.
 Candidates from UNIL-HEC should send an email to email@example.com asking for the validation of their application without the fee.
 Candidates from other Swiss universities should pay an application fee of 50 CHF.
 Foreign candidates should pay a fee of 150 CHF in accordance with the EPFL conditions.